Abigail0411/LITA-CLASS-DOCUMENTATION-SALES-ANALYSIS/README.md

 ### Project Overview
 ---
 This project analyses sales data from various regions, markets, and stores.
 The aim of this project is to provide insights into revenue, units sold, and transaction categories over different periods.
-The analysis focuses on understanding revenue trends and sales performance across regions and calculating key metrics such as average revenue by region.
+The analysis focuses on understanding revenue trends and sales performance across regions, line of business and markets.

 ### Data Sources
 ---